vippsas/vipps-ecom-api/vipps-ecom-api.md

 [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

-If `isApp` is true, the `fallBack` is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid ÚRL.
+If `isApp` is true, the `fallBack` is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.

 Here is a simple Java class suitable for testing URLs, using the dummy URL `https://example.com/vipps/fallback?id=abc123`: